Anthony Levandowski gets 18 months in prison for stealing Google self-driving car files

 Levandowski's conviction is one of the highest-profile for Silicon Valley intellectual property theft.

 Levandowski agreed to a plea deal two weeks after filing for bankruptcy.
-He owes US$179 million to Alphabet Inc's Google to settle a dispute arising from his actions before leaving the company in January 2016.
+He owes US$179 million to Alphabet's Google to settle a dispute arising from his actions before leaving the company in January 2016.